aedoardo1990/Alternative-Travels-API/README.md

 - As a developer I want to be able to create, read, update, and delete posts with images about travels
 - As a developer I want uploaded images to not exceed a size format limit
 - As a developer I want to be able to create, update and delete post with videos about travels
-- As a developer I want uploaded videos to be automatically converted to a consistent format, trimmed and compressed if they exceed a specific file size
+- As a developer I want uploaded videos to be automatically converted to a consistent format

 #### Comments
 - As a developer I want to have access for creating, reading, updating, and deleting comments